MarcoSin42/MarcoSin42.github.io/_posts/2024-09-16-Stochastic_rounding.md

 1. The above means that the *expectation* of stochastic float addition is associative!

-NB: I emphasize the fact that the expectation of result is invariant with respect to the order in which floating point operations are performed and not stoca
+NB: I emphasize the fact that the expectation of result is invariant with respect to the order in which floating point operations are performed and not stochasting-floating-point arithmetic being associative is because it's not, this is due to the inherent indeterminism.

+I repeat, merely the expectation of stochastastic-floating-point arithmetic is associative, not stochastic-rounding itself, this is an important distinction.

 It is known that IEEE 754 floating point arithmetic is not associative, this leads to some constraints such as the order in which you perform operations matters and inhibits some optimizations which can be done.